Olaseni-Ajeboriogbon/Retail-sales/README.md

 This dataset is a fictional retail landscape, capturing essential attributes that drive retail operations and customer interactions.
 It includes key details such as Transaction ID, Date, Customer ID, Gender, Age, Product Category, Quantity, Price per Unit, and Total Amount.
 These attributes enable a multifaceted exploration of sales trends, demographic influences, and purchasing behaviors.
-The dataset can be downloaded from kaggle via this [link](https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset/data)
+The dataset can be downloaded from kaggle via this [link](https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset/data).
+The website is a reliable source for any kind of data.

 **Questions to Explore from this dataset includes: